NFTGo/GoRarity/README.md

 Token 2 has rank 4 score 0
 ```

 In addition, we will provide an http service example, which obtains the metadata of NFTs through [NFTGo data-api](https://developer.nftgo.io/) to calculate the rarity of NFTs.
 This example can be directly used in a prod environment.
-You only need to prepare an [apiKey](https://developer.nftgo.io/) and a database according to the readme document, and then deploy it.
+You only need to get an [apiKey](https://developer.nftgo.io/) and a database according to the readme document, and then deploy it.

 # Introduction